toxicking-techguru/Who-is-Toxicking_techguru/README.md

-Hello am toxicking_techguru/* not official name*/, am a kenyan, 26 years old phone number 0715133221/0728756236 I am a degree holder.
+Hello am toxicking_techguru/* not official name*/, am a kenyan, 26 years old phone number 0715133221/0728756236.
+I am a degree holder.
- Am exeperienced with a good demonstrated history in  cyber security  field...
+ I am exeperienced with a good demonstrated history in  cyber security  field...
 Narrowing down from my experience in web development (fullstack), Machine learning ,data science , artificial intelligence, and programming I was able to tackle computer security field in general and ethical Hacking in specific.

 ---skilled in Javascript, python,SQL , php and more